- No Win No Fee funding available

 - Offices serving all of England & Wales

-Sepsis, or septicaemia, is a very serious and frequent condition that arises when the body’s response to infection causes damage to the body itself.
-It can lead to the body going into shock causing tissue damage, organ failure and, in some extreme circumstances, death.
-An injury caused by sepsis may be temporary or permanent – either way, if the condition was missed due to negligence, you may have a claim for compensation.
+An injury caused by sepsis could be temporary or life changing – either way, if the condition was missed due to negligence, you may have a claim for compensation.

 Other related services include: